vinithp03/vinith_cricket_guess_project_JS/README.md

 ## Credits

-This game was created by [Your Name].
+This game was created by Vinith.

 ## License